 data-info="123").
 This can be particularly helpful when integrating with various scripts and libraries.

 To see a live demo of the Button Element click here.

-Let's recap.
-We've discussed how to add the Button Element.
-Then we've gone through its basic settings, design, graphic, text and particles settings to make it look the way you want it to look.
+Let's recap, shall we?
+We've discussed how to add the Button Element to a page.
+Then we've gone through its basic settings, design, graphic, text and particles settings to make it look exactly the way you want.

 See something inaccurate?
 Let us know